Policy Details | |||

 No deposit transfer between customers is permitted.

-Where examination fees have been paid separately
+Awarding Body/ Examination Fee Refunds are only available when examination fees have been paid separately for resits.

 Prior to the entry being made by the College a refund may be available if the student is withdrawing from the course.
 To request a refund visit the website: Help & Information | Colchester Institute Online Store